meitar/docs/content/network-design/bgp.md

 As reachability information about a prefix propagates through a network of interconnected Autonomous Systems, each appends its ASN to an attribute list called the "AS path".
 The AS path can then used by each BGP speaker to prevent routing loops from forming and to determine the shortest path to the destination prefix in the event that more than one is known.

 ## Filters
 BGP implementations include powerful tools for modifiying imported and exported routes.
-Filters are commonly used within the mesh to do things like setting a route's local preference, tagging or interpreting communities or preventing the accidental announcement of bogus routes.
+Filters were commonly used within the mesh to do things like setting a route's local preference, tagging or interpreting communities or preventing the accidental announcement of bogus routes.

 ## Local preference
 If two routes to a particular destination prefix are known, a decision must be made about which route to select.
 BGP's [tie breaking algorithm](https://tools.ietf.org/html/rfc4271#section-9.1.2.2) usually bases the decision on an AS path length comparison, however it is possible to override this behavior by changing the route's local preference attribute.
 Its value (a 32-bit unsigned integer) should be increased from the default (100) to indicate that a particular route is preferred regardless of its relative AS path length.

 ## Communities
 [BGP communities](https://tools.ietf.org/html/rfc1997) can be used to classify routes that are imported or exported by an AS.
-Some definitions generally agreed upon by BGP speakers within the mesh are listed below.
-They are primarily used for interpreting the "quality" of various routes to the internet.
+Some definitions generally that were agreed upon by BGP speakers within NYC Mesh when BGP was still used internally are listed below.
+They were primarily used for interpreting the "quality" of various routes to the Internet.

 |Community|Meaning|Suggested interpretation|
 |---|---|---|